tarantool/doc/doc/reference/reference_sql/sql.rst

 SCALAR can be used for
-:ref:`column definitions <sql_column_def_data_type>` but the individual column values have one of the preceding types -- BOOLEAN, INTEGER, UNSIGNED, NUMBER, STRING, or VARBINARY.
+:ref:`column definitions <sql_column_def_data_type>` but the individual column values have one of the preceding types -- BOOLEAN, INTEGER, DOUBLE, STRING, or VARBINARY.
 See more about SCALAR in the section
 :ref:`Column definition -- the rules for the SCALAR data type <sql_column_def_scalar>`.
 The data-type may be followed by :ref:`[COLLATE collation-name] <sql_collate_clause>`.